IPO Investing Demystified, All about IPO, IPO investing strategy

 Taxation of IPO Gains in India

-• No TDS on Initial Public Offerings: Initial Public Offerings gains, but report in ITR
+• No TDS on Initial Public Offerings gains, but report in ITR

 Final Thoughts